 Talk with building management

 In commercial buildings, landlords set the rules that govern outside vendors.
 Upon move in, lease renewal, or planning for a large scale project, confirm what they require in terms of insurance.
 Most will require that vendors have a COI on file with the building and may require that a vendor show proof of different types of insurance, such as workers comp or general liability up to a certain dollar amount.
 Landlords will provide a template for a COI that service providers must complete, send to their insurance company to be verified and stamped, and return before they can access the building.
 Without proper insurance documentation, vendors can be blocked from working in the building, which can cause costly delays, especially in an emergency situation.

 Talk to your vendors

 When beginning to work with a vendor, address the issue of insurance as early as possible.
-Provide them with your building’s COI template to fill out and send to their insurance company to stamp and return.
+Provide them with your building’s Certificate of Insurance template to fill out and send to their insurance company to stamp and return.
 The turnaround time from the insurance company depends on the vendor’s specific insurance policy, so always ask “How long is this going to take to return?”
 Because the turnaround time could be anywhere from an hour to several days, always make sure there’s enough lead time to get the COI completed before work on a project begins.
-Once on file, COIs expire after one year, so you will need to ask your vendors to renew their COI annually.
+Once on file, COIs expire after one year, so you will need to ask your vendors to renew their Certificate of Insurance annually.